n0vah917/dsc-capstone/README.md

 Below, a Multinomial Naive Bayes model is instantiated for our model to be fit on, and the plotted confusion matrix helps visualize how well the model did.
 The MultinomialNB model is essential for text classification, as it involves using conditional probability across the different categorizations, and is generally good for classifying on distinct features.

-The corresponding confusion matrix, seen below, shows how the model classifies the test/train data using the Multinomial Naive Bayes classifier through counts of true/false positives/negatives.
+The corresponding confusion matrix shows how the model classifies the test/train data using the Multinomial Naive Bayes classifier through counts of true/false positives/negatives.

-Precision:
-Precision measures how precise the predictions are.
-Precision is calculated by taking the number of true Good classifications, and dividing by the number of Good song classifications predicted by the model.

-Recall:
-Recall measures what % of the reviews were actually identified as Good correctly.
-Recall is calculated by dividing the number of total true Good classifications identified by the model, by the number of actual Good reviews.

-Accuracy:
-Accuracy evaluates all predictions within the model.
-Accuracy is calculated by dividing the total correct predictions from the model (both Good/Bad) by the total records in the original dataset.

-F1 Score:
-F1 Score takes both precision and recall into account to get a cumulative score.
-The formula is calculated as follows: 2(precision recall)/(precision + recall).
-This metric is a good measure of overall model performance, as a high F1 score implies both precision and recall are both high as well.

 As seen below, the initial model performs very poorly on the both test data and training data, despite an accuracy overall of 89%.
 The confusion matrix shows that our model heavily skews towards predicting Good reviews as correctly.
 This is due to the overwhelming about of commonalities of word frequency between Good and Bad reviews, which can be fixed in subsequent steps.